 Software Engineer, Data Infrastructure

-at Cursor · Coding AI · San Francisco, CA · Engineering
+Cursor Cursor · Coding AI · San Francisco, CA · Engineering

 Software Engineer, Data Infrastructure at Cursor, a company focused on automating coding.
 This role involves owning and operating data pipelines and storage systems that power model improvement, evals, and experimentation, with a focus on correctness, cost, and ergonomics.
 The role requires experience with Spark, Ray Data, and debugging performance issues across the data stack.